BWICS/GHC2019/README.md

 ### JUNIORS (class of '20)
-1. Pauline Unietis *[applied for GHC fellowship, but haven't heard back;  CS major with an English minor;  taken Intro, Data Structures, Algorithms, Systems, AI, Cognitive Architecture, Ethics, and Distributed Systems;  registered for Computational Geometry next fall.]*
+1. Pauline Unietis *[applied for GHC fellowship, but hasn't heard back;  CS major with an English minor;  has taken Intro, Data Structures, Algorithms, Systems, AI, Cognitive Architecture, Ethics, and Distributed Systems;  registered for Computational Geometry next fall.]*